-Opening of CAO 2026: What Students & Parents Need to Know
+Making Sense of CAO 2026 - What Students & Parents need to know!

 Applications to CAO (Central Applications Office) for 2026 open on November the 5th at 12 noon for all applicants including school leavers, students completing further education courses, mature and international students.
 There is absolutely no need to panic at this stage as this is just the start of the application process.
 There is still lots of time to make the important decision about what step to take after the Leaving Cert, but this is a very busy year so the sooner you get started with detailed research the better.
 Registering to start your CAO application and getting your CAO number is a great way to going on and it is important to be aware of key dates and deadlines as they are strict!